VitNode/vitnode/README.md

 > [!WARNING]
 > 🛠️ VitNode is still in development!
 You can try it out, but it is not recommended to use it now in production.

-VitNode is a CMS _(Content Management System)_ built with [NextJS](https://nextjs.org/) and [NestJS](https://nestjs.com/).
-It is designed to be a scalable and flexible platform for creating community-driven websites and applications.
-VitNode uses [Tailwind CSS](https://tailwindcss.com/) and [Shadcn UI](https://ui.shadcn.com/) for its frontend styling, which makes it easy to customize the look and feel of the website.
+VitNode is a modern, open-source, and self-hosted content management system (CMS) that allows you to create and manage your website with ease using [NextJS](https://nextjs.org/) & [NestJS](https://nestjs.com/).

 ## 🚀 Installation